JevonSeaforth/CryptoTrio/README.md

 **RSA**
 RSA is a widely used asymmetric encryption algorithm that utilizes a public key for encryption and a private key for decryption.
 RSA is based on the prime factorization problem - the difficulty in factoring a large composite number into its prime factors.
 While multiplying two primes is easy and efficient, factorizing a large composite number is significantly more computationally challenging.
 This computational challenge underpins the security of RSA.

-This was originally written in 2023 in collaboration with Alex Stephen as a project for a Cryptography course at the University of Lethbridge.
-I will be making incremental improvements to the code

 This project was originally developed in 2023 in collaboration with Alex Stephen as part of a Cryptography course at the University of Lethbridge.
 Moving forward, I plan to make incremental improvements to the code to enhance my understanding of cryptography and improve the utility of the project as a tool for visualizing and learning the fundamental concepts of encryption and cryptography.

 Some of the improvements I intend to focus on include: